Eme 15: Debut album: Eme 15

-Live Album: Wonderland-Zona Preferente (2013)
+Live album: Wonderland-Zona Preferente

 On April 30, 2013, the band released their first live album, Wonderland-Zona Preferente, a concert CD and DVD combo pack.
 The album and DVD were recorded in front of a live audience in Mexico City at one of two shows performed at the Auditorio Nacional on January 27, 2013.
 The recording also featured three new songs, including the band's third official single, Diferente.
 The album debuted at number 6 on the Mexican album charts on May 5, 2013.

-Tours: Miss XV promo and Wonderland tour (2012–2013)
+Touring

 The band's earliest appearances to promote their debut album and television series, Miss XV were at autograph signings and showcases at MIXUP record store locations and radio venues throughout Mexico beginning in the spring of 2012.
 Eventually, the group embarked on a national tour, performing at venues and holding autograph signings across Mexico throughout 2012.
 The band performed four times at the Auditorio Nacional and sold out two shows in January 2013.
 The group gained international fame following the release of their debut album.
 They debuted their album, performing at smaller showcases and appearing on various television and radio programs in Colombia and Argentina in October 2012.
 The band performed their first full concert set outside of Mexico at the famed Teatro Gran Rex theatre in Buenos Aires, Argentina on April 28, 2013.

-Wonderland Live tour (2013–2014)

 To promote their live album, Wonderland-Zona Preferente, the group made several appearances on television programs to perform their single, Diferente and gave radio interviews in Mexico.
 On September 6, 2013, the group embarked a national tour in Mexico for their album, Wonderland-Zona Preferente.
 They performed their first show in Mérida, Mexico.
 Subsequent shows also included concerts in Ciudad Victoria and Puebla, Mexico.

-The group performed their final concert on January 5, 2014, at the Mega Feria Imperial de Acapulco in Acapulco, Mexico.